When something goes wrong, refer to this section.

 Sometimes it will be useful for SmartBear technical support to get a dump of your server configuration and database data.
 You do this by filling out the form at the top of the System page.

-You can dump the entire database in a normal format, or set the Data Format field to Obfuscated, which will dump the data after passing through a filter that converts potentially sensitive information into unhackable text.
+Leave the default Obfuscated value of the Data Format field which will generate dump after passing data through a filter that converts potentially sensitive information into unhackable text.
 For example, users are renamed user1, user2, and the change list text is replaced by the MD5 of that text.
 If file contents are included in the dump, each line of file content is replaced with the MD5 of that line to enable us to reproduce exactly the right line numbers and diffs you are seeing.
 This can be used to send us data when you are worried there might be sensitive information.

 If you are worried about whether we are really cleaning all the data, you can check out the dump file yourself.
 It is just a ZIP file containing XML with information, so it is easy to inspect.
 In fact, if you still see some data you would like to change or delete, you can just do that in the XML, re-zip the file, and send it to us.

 You can choose to include all server logs or none at all.

 You can choose to include all file content or none at all.

 Here, you can choose whether you would like to perform a complete database dump or just include the system configuration.

 One review dumps

 If just one review is broken, you can send us a dump of just the one review.
 To do that, first go to the review in question, then click System as before.
 Now you will see an additional field in the form for downloading review data (which includes all the file content as well).

 If reviews of some particular user are broken, you can send us a dump with reviews of this particular user.
 To do that, first go to Admin > Users, then click Review data link next to the desired user.
 Now you will see an additional field in the form for downloading review data for that particular user (which includes all their reviews and all the file content as well).